 Of these, the first five (Vitamin D, probiotics, vitamin C, virgin coconut oil, and Omega 3 fatty acids) should ideally be taken regularly to maintain health: most of these have functions that go beyond optimization of immune responses.

-More than reducing the incidence and severity of minor infections, these easy, safe, and relatively inexpensive strategies, if in play from an early point, may have a far more important role: to reduce the severity of illness following infection with the very nasty bugs (dengue viruses, EHECs, MRSA, malarial parasites, and so on) thus reducing the risk for hospitalization, a requirement for intensive care, or worse.
+More than reducing the incidence and severity of minor infections, these easy, safe, and relatively inexpensive strategies, if in play from an early point, may have a far more important role: to reduce the severity of illness following infection with the very nasty bugs (dengue viruses, EHECs, MRSA, Influenza A virus, malarial parasites, and so on) thus reducing the risk for hospitalization, a requirement for intensive care, or worse.
 The gravity of this point cannot be emphasized enough.

 Many people have asked about sources of these, so here is a Where to Buy list: